lupyuen/lupyuen.github.io/src/app.md

 # System Call in Action

 _This looks complicated...
-But it works right?_
+It works right?_

 Yep we have solid evidence, from [__NuttX for Ox64 BL808 SBC__](https://lupyuen.github.io/articles/mmu#appendix-build-and-run-nuttx)!